What are food and its family?

 What is Diet?

 In nutrition, diet is the sum of food consumed by a person or other organism.
-The word diet often implies the use of a specific intake of nutrition for health or weight-management reasons
+The word diet often implies the use of specific intake of nutrition for health or weight-management reasons

 A good, healthy, sustainable eating and balanced diet is a diet that helps to maintain or improve overall health by providing the body with essential nutrition: fluid, macronutrients, micronutrients, and adequate calories.